-- respiratory rate greater than 20 breaths per minute or partial pressure of carbon dioxide in arterial blood (PaCO2) less than 32 mm Hg, or
+- Respiratory rate greater than 20 breaths per minute or partial pressure of carbon dioxide in arterial blood (PaCO2) less than 32 mm Hg.

 Another method that is also used is the Sequential Organ Failure Assessment (qSOFA), which uses the results of three methods:

-- high breathing rate (greater than 22 breaths per minute), or
+- High breathing rate (greater than 22 breaths per minute).

 - Glasgow Coma Scale less than 15 (used to determine the level of consciousness).